bisacciamd/cviBaker/README.md

 # cviBaker
+Shiny application that:
-Batch-digests (i.e. «bakes») Circle CVi42 reports in XML format and converts them into tibbles uploadable to a RedCAP server.
+- reads and digests (i.e. «bakes») batches of Circle CVi42 reports in XML format,
+- puts them into an R data.frame, and
+- makes the data.frame ready for upload to a RedCAP server.